 After that statement executes, the page would pass the origin check with

 http://company.com/dir/page.html.
 However, by the same reasoning,

 company.com could not set

-Port number is kept by the browser separately.
+The port number is kept separately by the browser.
 Any call to the setter, including

 document.domain = document.domain causes the port number to be overwritten with